 ICLEI’s programs and campaigns look beyond mere environmental aspects and embrace wider sustainability issues.
 In 2003, the ICLEI Council acknowledged this by formally broadening our mandate and adopting the name ICLEI – Local Governments for Sustainability.

-We have built a global sustainability network of more than 1,000 local governments of all sizes in 84 countries.
+We have built a global sustainability network of more than 1,500 local and subnational governments of all sizes in more than 86 countries.

 We have developed common methodologies and created innovative tools which are applied throughout the local government community worldwide.